Active case

 There are several potential ways social networks may cause depression in young people.

-- FOMO: FOMO, or fear of missing out, may be increased for young people who use social media.
+FOMO, or fear of missing out, may be increased for young people who use social media.
 According to one experimental study, people who don’t limit or monitor their social media use may be more likely to experience depression, loneliness and anxiety.

-- Sleep deprivation: Research has shown a clear association between sleep deprivation and depression for teens.
+Research has shown a clear association between sleep deprivation and depression for teens.
 Young people who forgo sleep at night to use social media because of FOMO may be more likely to develop or worsen a major depressive disorder.

 Social media companies do research on their users to understand how to keep them engaged and active on their platforms.
-The design of social media platforms—including the user interface, product features, and recommendation architecture are built to be habit forming, much like slot machines in a casino.
-Based on whistleblower documents, it is apparent that social media companies design their algorithms to keep kids engaged despite knowing that their platforms were having a negative impact on teen mental health.
+The design of social media platforms — including the user interface, product features and recommendation architecture — are built to be habit forming, much like slot machines in a casino.

 What Meta knows about depression due to social media

-Leaks of internal research done by analysts at Meta—the parent company of Facebook and Instagram—suggest a substantial negative effect on young people’s psychological well-being.
+Leaks of internal research done by analysts at Meta — the parent company of Facebook and Instagram — suggest a substantial negative effect on young people’s psychological well-being.
 According to these documents, internal researchers looking at Instagram’s potential harm found that teens' self-esteem and body image decreased as they compared themselves to others on the app.
 They observed that this could cause depression and anxiety, while also leaving them vulnerable to harmful content they might encounter online.

 Internal documents suggest that Meta’s researchers believed that the following mental health conditions could be made worse by their platform: